 - Deploy satellite connectivity, including the emergency.lu solution

-- Connect the sites using wireless links using the ETC response solution design
+- Connect the sites using wireless links using the ETC response solution design.

 - Deploy VHF and HF services, with Calling, Working and NGO channels.

-- Participate in global ETC teleconferences
+- Participate in global ETC teleconferences.

-- Negotiate a border crossing while carrying technical equipment
+- Negotiate a border crossing while carrying technical equipment.

-- Respond to a medical and security situations
+- Respond to a medical and security situations.

-- Use field navigation skills
+- Use field skills.

-| Travel, accommodation and food costs will be paid for by the Vodafone Foundation and WFP partnership, and the German Federal Agency for Technical Relief (THW). |
+| Travel, accommodation and food costs will be paid for by WFP and the German Federal Agency for Technical Relief (THW). |

 | email@example.com |